 In addition to the foregoing, state and federal laws regarding environmental protection and hazardous substances, including the Occupational Safety and Health Act, the Resource Conservancy and Recovery Act and the Toxic Substances Control Act, affect our business.
 These and other laws govern our use, handling and disposal of various biological, chemical and radioactive substances used in, and wastes generated by, our operations.
 If our operations result in contamination of the environment or expose individuals to hazardous substances, we could be liable for damages and governmental fines.
 We believe that we are in material compliance with applicable environmental laws and that continued compliance therewith will not have a material adverse effect on our business.
+In addition, given that Pharvaris is a clinical stage biopharma company there is no direct impact of the upcoming Environmental, Social and Governance (ESG) regulation and we have not disclosed our ambitions in this regard.

 We cannot predict, however, how changes in these laws may affect our future operations.